Generic Name: neomycin and polymyxin B sulfate and gramicidin

 Dosage Form: ophthalmic solution

-Neomycin and polymyxin B sulfates and gramicidin ophthalmic solution is a sterile, clear, slightly yellow, antimicrobial solution for ophthalmic use.
+Neomycin and Polymyxin B Sulfates and Gramicidin Ophthalmic Solution USP is a sterile antimicrobial solution for ophthalmic use.

-EACH mL CONTAINS: ACTIVES: Neomycin Sulfate, (equivalent to 1.75 mg neomycin base), Polymyxin B Sulfate equal to 10,000 Polymyxin B units, Gramicidin, 0.025 mg; INACTIVES: Sodium Chloride, Alcohol 0.5% (v/v), Poloxamer 188, Propylene Glycol, Water for Injection.
-Hydrochloric Acid and/or Ammonium Hydroxide may be added to adjust pH (4.7 to 6.0).
+EACH mL CONTAINS: ACTIVES: Neomycin Sulfate, (equivalent to 1.75 mg neomycin base), Polymyxin B Sulfate equal to 10,000 Polymyxin B units, Gramicidin, 0.025 mg; INACTIVES: Sodium Chloride, Alcohol (0.5%), Poloxamer 188, Propylene Glycol, Purified Water.
+Hydrochloric Acid and/ or Ammonium Hydroxide may be added to adjust pH (4.7- 6.0).

 PRESERVATIVE ADDED: Thimerosal 0.001%.

-Polymyxin B sulfate is the sulfate salt of polymyxin B1 and B2 which are produced by the growth of Bacillus polymyxa (Prazmowski) Migula (Fam.
+Polymyxin B Sulfate is the sulfate salt of polymyxin Bl and B2 which are produced by the growth of Bacillus polymyxa (Prazmowski) Migula (Fam.
 Bacillaceae).
 It has a potency of not less than 6,000 polymyxin B units per milligram, calculated on an anhydrous basis.
 The structural formulae are:

 A wide range of antibacterial action is provided by the overlapping spectra of neomycin, polymyxin B sulfate, and gramicidin.

 Neomycin is bactericidal for many gram-positive and gram-negative organisms.
 It is an aminoglycoside antibiotic which inhibits protein synthesis by binding with ribosomal RNA and causing misreading of the bacterial genetic code.